How To Apply (Step By Step)

-The purpose of the Master of Criminology & Criminal Justice program is to provide graduate level learning opportunities to students interested in advancing their knowledge in the areas of criminological theory and administrative theory as applied to the criminal justice system.
+The purpose of the Masters of Criminology & Criminal Justice program is to provide graduate level learning opportunities to students interested in advancing their knowledge in the areas of criminological theory and administrative theory as applied to the criminal justice system.
 Students may advance their skills and knowledge in research in applied aspects of criminology and criminal justice.
 With guidance from faculty, students may select courses from an array of electives to satisfy their academic and career goals.

 If you are considering applying to FAU, we recommend reading through each of the steps, and the detailed explanation of each step before starting with the application process.

-Once you have been accepted for admission into the university, it is strongly recommeded that you contact your academic advisor and faculty advisor to assist you before you register for classes.
+Once you have been accepted for admission into the university, it is strongly recommended that you contact your academic advisor and faculty advisor to assist you before you register for classes.
 Contacts for this program can be found below.

 Step 1: Complete the Application

 Click here to complete and submit your online application.
 Along with you application, you will also submit the following documents within the application system:

 - A personal statement explaining the potential student's interest in the program and reasons for applying.

 - An academic writing sample.
 This should be either an original research paper (e.g., documenting original data collection, statistical analysis, and discussion of findings) or a literature review (e.g., a review or argument paper based on peer reviewed journal articles, NOT newspaper articles or websites).
 The paper should be between 5 and 20 pages and should use APA formatting for the in text citations and bibliography.
 This is mandatory for the application, so if you don’t have a writing sample that meets the above criteria, you should contact Dr. Santos at the email below for direction in writing one (i.e., she will provide some guidance and resources on which to base your writing sample).

 - A current resume.